Play Therapy: Play Therapists Impact On Mental Health

 Play work is often used to treat mental health concerns because it is a child's natural way of communicating and understanding their environment.
 Most children play and use their imagination to express themselves in everyday life.
 They also play to develop motor skills, complex thinking, communication skills, social skills, creativity, and cognition.

 Often, play is children’s natural medium to express themselves through exercise or movement, improving mental well being by allowing them to stay active and learn throughout their activities.
 As they partake in these actions, they can form a personality, make friendships, and consider their dreams for their future.
 Consider how you played as a child and ask yourself how it might have impacted you as an adult.
-Looking back at their own childhood can help parents get perspective on their child’s problems and understand why PT is an effective interpersonal process for their optimal growth.
+Looking back at their own childhood can help parents get perspective on their child’s problems and understand why play therapy is an effective interpersonal process for their optimal growth.

 What is play therapy?

 Play therapy is a technique that can be used in various modalities.
 It may be combined with cognitive-behavioral therapy to help children use playing as they talk about challenging subjects.
-It can also be used on its own without a talking element or be an umbrella term for any expressive therapy.
+Play therapy can also be used on its own without a talking element or be an umbrella term for any expressive therapy.

 A trained therapist may use many different types of play to help their clients resolve psychosocial difficulties.